Lorandil/ATTiny85-optimization-guide/README.md

 ```

 * The ATtiny85 only supports bit shifting left/right by one bit at a time,
-  so constructs with variable shifting like '1 << n' are quite expensive because
+  so constructs with variable shifting like `1 << n` are quite expensive because
   they require a loop.
   Instead of
 ```javascript